Bayesian kernel machine regression-causal mediation analysis: Simulation Study

-We considered two cases for number of mixture components, $L=3$ and $L=10$.
-For $L=3$, we took the true covariance matrix $\bSigma$ to be the covariance structure of \emph{in utero} exposure to manganese (Mn), arsenic (As), and lead (Pb) after log transform and standardization from our Bangladesh application.
+We considered two cases for the number of mixture components, $L=3$ and $L=10$.
+For $L=3$, we took the true covariance matrix $\bSigma$ to be the covariance structure of \emph{in utero} exposure to manganese (Mn), arsenic (As), and lead (Pb) after log transformation and standardization from our Bangladesh application.
 For $L=10$, we used the covariance structure from the Bangladesh data for the first three elements of the mixture, and then set the remaining covariances to 0.3.
 The correlation structures used in our simulation are summarized in Figure \ref{corr}.

-We considered four scenarios for the true underlying exposure-mediator and exposure-response functions $h_M(\cdot)$ and $h_Y(\cdot)$, respectively.
-Our first scenario included a linear effect of one metal, $Z_1$, on the mediator and an additive interaction between the same metal, $Z_1$, and the mediator on the outcome, where linear models with an additive interaction is the ``truth" We also considered numerous nonlinear scenarios where the functions $h_M(\cdot)$ and $h_Y(\cdot)$ are logistic or quadratic and exhibit synergistic interactions.
+We considered six scenarios for the true underlying exposure-mediator and exposure-response functions $h_M(\cdot)$ and $h_Y(\cdot)$, respectively.
 Figure \ref{hfunc} graphically displays the functions we considered for $h_M(\cdot)$ and $h_Y(\cdot)$ in our simulations.
 The specifications for each scenario, including the metals considered to have an effect on the mediator and outcome and the functions $h_M(\cdot)$ and $h_Y(\cdot)$ used to generate the true underlying dataset, are summarized in Table \ref{simscenarios}.
-For each simulation scenario, we randomly sampled 500 datasets of 300 observations each, $\{Y_i, \bZ_i, M_i\}_{i=1}^{300}$, from the true underlying dataset of one million subjects.
+The linear method is correctly specified for scenario 1 as $h_M(\cdot)$ and $h_Y(\cdot)$ are linear functions.
+Since all scenarios include an interaction term, the traditional method is misspecified for all scenarios.
+Our first scenario included a null effect of all metals on the mediator and an additive interaction between one metal, $A_1$, and the mediator on the outcome.
+In this scenario 1, a linear model with an additive interaction is the "truth".
+We also considered numerous nonlinear scenarios where the functions $h_M(\cdot)$ and $h_Y(\cdot)$ are quadratic.
+For scenarios 1 through 3, the true NIE is null, and for scenario 4, the true NDE is null.
+For each simulation scenario, we randomly sampled 500 datasets of 300 observations each, $\{Y_i, \bA_i, M_i\}_{i=1}^{300}$, from the true underlying dataset of one million subjects.

 For each simulation dataset, we first fit BKMR models (\ref{modelsim}) - (\ref{modelsim2}) with and without component-wise variable selection: